Last Updated on

-If you're a Medicare beneficiary living in Alabama, you can get private insurance through Medicare Advantage (Medicare Part C) as an alternative to government-run Original Medicare, Part A and Part B. Alabama residents enrolled in Medicare Advantage, like those in other states, get their Part A and Part B benefits through these private plans.
+If you’re a Medicare beneficiary living in Alabama, you may be able to get Medicare insurance through the Medicare Advantage (Medicare Part C) program as an alternative to government-run Original Medicare, Part A and Part B. Alabama residents enrolled in Medicare Advantage, like those in other states, get their Part A and Part B benefits through private, Medicare-approved insurance companies.
 Your Alabama Medicare Advantage coverage depends on the plan you select and on where you live (not all plans are available state-wide).

-Medicare Advantage (Part C) is required by law to offer at least the same benefits as Original Medicare.
-So, while Alabama Medicare Advantage plans cover the same hospitalization and medical benefits offered by Original Medicare, they may offer additional benefits, like vision, hearing, and dental services, depending on the plan you choose.
+Medicare Advantage plans are required by law to offer at least the same benefits as Original Medicare (except for hospice care, which Medicare Part A covers).
+So, while Alabama Medicare Advantage plans cover the same hospitalization and medical benefits offered by Original Medicare, they may offer additional benefits depending on the plan you choose.

 In Alabama, as in other states, you need to meet these requirements to qualify for Medicare Part C: